DreaMed Diabetes technology to be used in Medtronic insulin pump

-TEL AVIV (Reuters) - Israel-based DreaMed Diabetes said on Monday it had licensed its artificial pancreas technology for integration into insulin pumps made by Medtronic.
+TEL AVIV, April 6 (Reuters) - Israel-based DreaMed Diabetes said on Monday it had licensed its artificial pancreas technology for integration into insulin pumps made by Medtronic .

 DreaMed will receive undisclosed royalties from future sales of each device using its technology.
 Medtronic will be responsible for the development and marketing of the pumps.